franklesniak/ads-b-setup/README.md

 ### Supported Locales

-The authors are based in the United States of America, speak English (US) and use an English (US) keyboard layout, and are in the Central US time zone.
+The authors are based in the United States of America, speak English (US), use an English (US) keyboard layout, and are in the Central US time zone.
 Accordingly, the products listed and the instructions in this repository will be US and English-centric.
 However, it is possible to complete these steps using alternative languages, locales, etc.